Enhancing deep learning of ammonia/natural gas combustion kinetics via physics-aware data augmentation and scale separation: Methodology

+Another approach involves applying nonlinear transformations, such as the Box-Cox transformation \cite{zhang_multi-scale_2022,li_comprehensive_2025} or log-transformation \cite{beroudiaux_artificial_2025}, to the data to normalize their magnitudes.
+When learning transformed values, a common way formulation for model target is \(\mathcal{F} (\mathbf{Y}(t + \Delta t)) - \mathcal{F} (\mathbf{Y}(t))\) \cite{li_comprehensive_2025}, where \(\mathcal{F}\) is the nonlinear transformation.
+Figure \ref{fig:pairity_plot_transform} shows scatters of absolute errors of \(\Delta \mathbf{Y}\) predictions against the magnitude of true values for models trained on model target defined as

+It is evident that for targets with magnitudes smaller than 10$^{-8}$, it is not guaranteed that the predictions are also of this magnitude range, signaling undependable predictions in this region.
+To address this, we propose reformulating the target as the transformed concentration change:

+This approach applies the nonlinear transformation directly to the concentration difference, reducing the disparity in target magnitudes—especially for very small values.
+Figure \ref{fig:pairity_plot_transform} displays scatter plots of absolute prediction errors against true value magnitudes for models trained with this reformulated target.
+The results show that for targets with magnitudes below 10$^{-8}$, it becomes much less likely for predictions to exhibit large magnitudes.
+This reformulation effectively decouples the scales of the target variables by emphasizing concentration changes rather than absolute concentrations, thereby improving the robustness and reliability of predictions in multiscale regimes.
+Further details on model accuracy assessment and strategies for enhancing simulation performance with these reformulated targets will be provided in the results section.

-The DNN model utilized is a multilayer perceptron (MLP) architecture, comprising an input layer, an output layer, and four hidden layers, each containing 800 neurons.
-The mass fraction of the inert species argon is excluded from the model output, as it remains constant throughout the reaction process and does not require modeling.
-The species mass fractions are transformed using the Box-Cox transformation to map data of all magnitudes to a similar scale:
+The DFODE model employed in this study is structured as a multilayer perceptron (MLP).
+It consists of an input layer, an output layer, and four hidden layers, each containing 800 neurons.
+The mass fraction of the inert species argon is excluded from the model outputs, as it remains constant throughout the reaction process and does not necessitate modeling.
+Both input and output data are normalized using Z-score normalization to facilitate training stability and convergence.
+The training procedure aligns with methodologies outlined in prior studies \cite{li_comprehensive_2025}.

-The Box-Cox transformation maps the species mass fractions within the range \( [0, 1] \) to \( [-10, 0] \).
-This mapping reduces the non-linearity of the data, which may exhibit very small scales, and provides a more uniform data distribution.
-The output mass fractions are set as \( \{ \text{BCT}(\mathbf{Y}(t + \Delta t)) - \text{BCT}(\mathbf{Y}(t)) \} \).
-Both the input and output data are normalized using Z-score normalization.
-Other aspects of the training procedure are consistent with previous studies \cite{li_comprehensive_2025}.